budivoogt/recipe_tracker/notes.md

 2 results are shown below the randomizer, in card format.
 Clicking them opens the recipeDetailsModal for those recipes.

+Learned about the use of Set and Math.floor and Math.random() to generate random numbers.

 Architecture:

 -   [x] Dedicated page
 -   [x] Add button to Navbar
 -   [x] Create initial layout
 -   [] Style layout

+2. Integrate RecipeDetailsModal upon click of the recipe.

+Import the RecipeDetailsModal and set the relevant recipe to the one being clicked.

+Need to test if this allows for editing of this recipe too.
+Randomly suggested recipes must not reset after click.

+IMAGE ADD TO RECIPE

+Add ability to upload recipe when creating or editing a recipe.

+Research if Supabase can do this or alternatively if I need to use a compression service, like what we'd used with MusicCareers.

+Images should display on the RecipeDetailsModal and perhaps a miniature version on the recipe in the table upon double-clicking (in an expanded version of the table, like shown in the Flowbite docs).

 **Shipped:**